matthewpennell/matthewpennell.com/_posts/2021-12-31-year-in-review.md

 * The Three-Body Problem (Cixin Liu)
 * Pigeon Post (Arthur Ransome)

-A pretty unimpressive list, all told - a lot of pulp and re-reads with only a couple of truly memorable books. _All the Light We Cannot See_ was excellent (as you'd expect of a Pulitzer winner), but Maugham's _Of Human Bondage_ was far and away the best thing I read this year and I'd recommend it to everyone.
-I also re-read _The Lord of the Rings_ for the first time in ages - I'd forgotten how good it was - while at the other end of the spectrum I was disappointed by how uninteresting _The Three-Body Problem_ turned out to be, after seeing it mentioned in so many people's lists of their favourite novels.
+A pretty unimpressive list, all told - a lot of pulp and re-reads with only a couple of truly memorable books. _All the Light We Cannot See_ was excellent (as you'd expect of a Pulitzer winner), but Maugham's _Of Human Bondage_ was far and away the best thing I read this year and I'd recommend it to anyone.
+I also re-read _The Lord of the Rings_ for the first time in ages - I'd forgotten how good it was - while at the other end of the spectrum I was disappointed by how uninteresting _The Three-Body Problem_ turned out to be, after seeing it mentioned in so many people's lists of their favourite science fiction novels.

 ### Non-fiction